 Consider your options.
-Programs like the Consumer Directed Personal Assistance Program (CDPAP Program) enable patients to have a considerable amount of freedom when choosing, hiring, and (if necessary) terminating home health care aides, nurses, or other caring professionals.
-Taking advantage of the program provides seniors with a skilled nurse and companion who can help them with day-to-day activities around the house and help them remember to take all their medications.
-Seniors are not alone during the day, but they also have greater freedom to live independently in their own home or apartment with CDPAP assistance.
-Fill out a CDPAP application online, or encourage your friend or loved on to bring up the CDPAP application with their primary care provider.
+Programs like the Consumer Directed Personal Assistance Program (CDPAP) enable patients to have a considerable amount of freedom when choosing and hiring home health aides, nurses, or other caring professionals.
+Taking advantage of the program provides seniors with a skilled nurse and companion who can, amongst many other benefits: support their day-to-day activities around the house, manage a healthy diet, and maintain a medical regimen.

-The CDPAP application and the help of a skilled nurse are just a few tools in your toolbox.
+The CDPAP application and the help of a skilled nurse are just a few items in your toolbox.
 Seniors should also regularly interact with friends and family, and mark special occasions, like birthdays and holidays, by spending quality time with loved ones.

 We are all moving along our own timelines, and that is something to be celebrated.
 Studies show that seniors are the happiest of us all.
 A positive